firesidetoolkit/firesidetoolkit.github.io/support.md

 Path Groups are structures you can use to randomize what the player goes to next.
 The player will never see a Path Group, but buttons often lead to them.
 Path Groups have 10 potential tiers (0 through 9).
 Tiers vary in importance and are evaluated by the Path Group in descending order (tier 9 is of higher precedence than tier 0).
-Each tier is made of either Paths or Path Groups that have a weight and condition given to them.
-The weight determines the chance the Path or Path Group has of being selected by a Path Group to appear.
-Only one Path or Path Group will be selected.
+Each tier is made of either Paths, Path Groups, or Hubs that have a weight and condition given to them.
+The weight determines the chance the Path, Path Group, or Hub has of being selected by a Path Group to appear.
+Additional conditions may be placed on a Path, Path Group, or Hub to determine whether or not it may be shown, based off the Path Group examining a chosen Attribute.
+Only one Path, Path Group, or Hub will be selected.

 ### Creating a Path Group
 On the Project Home screen, click the "Create..." drop down menu.
 Click the "Path Group" button.